gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 import { handleServerRoutes } from "gatsby-plugin-fastify/plugins/serverRoutes";
 ```

-For an example on how to use these you see the `serveGatsby` implementation file from [`src/plugins/gatsby.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/plugins/gatsby.ts).
+For an example on how to use these, see the `serveGatsby` implementation file from [`src/plugins/gatsby.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/plugins/gatsby.ts).

 ## Gatsby Functions

 Gatsby's [function docs](https://www.gatsbyjs.com/docs/reference/functions/getting-started/) suggest that the `Request` and `Response` objects for your Gatsby functions will be _Express like_ and provide the types from the Gatsby core for these.

-> THIS IS NOT TRUE FOR THIS PLUGIN
+> **THIS IS NOT TRUE FOR THIS PLUGIN**

 Because we're not using Express or Gatsby's own cloud offering functions will need to use Fastify's own [`Request`](https://www.fastify.io/docs/latest/Request/) and [`Reply`](https://www.fastify.io/docs/latest/Reply/) API.